 Social Enterprise Foundry

-Sun Valley Neighborhood – Denver
+Sun Valley – Denver

 Type: Nonprofit space

-Acquired in the summer of 2014, the Foundry is a 45,000 sq. ft. warehouse in Denver’s Sun Valley neighborhood.
-Three nonprofits — Blue Star Recyclers, Energy Resource Center, and Mile High Youth Corps — work out of the Foundry, and all focus on sustainable and environmental services supporting the Denver metro area.
-The Sun Valley neighborhood is slated for redevelopment through a new City plan and Denver Housing Authority master housing redevelopment.
-This property was financed through the Calvert Facility Fund as part of the Ours to Own Initiative where community members can invest as little as $20 to invest in their own neighborhoods through small business creation and real estate preservation and development.In 2023, in partnership with GRID Alternatives and Mile High Youth Corps, Urban Land Conservancy had a solar array installed at SunDec.
-The project was fully funded by Denver’s Climate Action, Sustainability, and Resiliency (CASR) office, and the solar array is designed to provide 100% of the electrical consumption of the building.
+Acquired in the summer of 2014, the Social Enterprise Foundry is a 45,000-square-foot warehouse in Denver’s Sun Valley neighborhood.
+Three nonprofits — Blue Star Recyclers, Energy Resource Center, and Mile High Youth Corps — work out of the foundry, and all focus on sustainable and environmental services supporting the Denver metro area.
+The Sun Valley neighborhood is undergoing redevelopment following a 2013 City and County of Denver station area plan and a Denver Housing Authority redevelopment plan.
+This property was financed through the Calvert Facility Fund as part of the Ours to Own Initiative where community members can invest as little as $20 to invest in their own neighborhoods through small business creation and real estate preservation and development.
+In 2023, in partnership with GRID Alternatives and Mile High Youth Corps, Urban Land Conservancy installed a solar array on the foundry roof.
+The project was fully funded by Denver’s Climate Action, Sustainability, and Resiliency (CASR) office, and the solar array is designed to provide 100% of the building’s electrical consumption.

 UNIVERSITY HILLS